All postsPost

 Before you leave, get a written list of:

-- Acceptable substitutes (e.g. this shaft, or any of these three similar profiles)
+• Acceptable substitutes (this shaft, say, or any of these three similar profiles)

-- What can be adjusted on your existing clubs vs what actually needs new gear
+• What can be adjusted on your existing clubs versus what actually needs replacing

 That's your shopping list.
-Without the substitutes column you'll never find an exact match secondhand and you'll get stuck.
+Skip the substitutes column and you'll never find an exact match secondhand, and you'll end up stuck.

 5. Hunt the secondhand market